Djoe-Denne/Palantir/README.md

-# Interview Cheater Project
+# Palantir Project

 ## Overview
-The Interview Cheater project is a cross-platform application designed to create an overlay window that can be controlled via keyboard shortcuts.
+The Palantir project is a cross-platform application designed to create an overlay window that can be controlled via keyboard shortcuts.
 It utilizes a modular architecture with interfaces and command patterns to manage window operations and input signals.
 The application includes AI integration through Sauron SDK for assisting with coding interviews.

 ## Features
 - **Overlay Window**: Displays a floating window with interview notes